Fair task allocation in transportation

 We treat MFMCA as a two-level optimization problem.
-First, we determine what allocation is deemed most max-lexmin fair, and second, we determine which of the possibly many fair allocations has the lowest cost.
+First, we determine what allocation is deemed max-min fair, and second, we determine which of the possibly many max-min fair allocations has the lowest cost.

-\begin{definition}[Max-lexmin fair (MLMF) allocation problem] The objective of the max-lexmin fair allocation problem is to find the optimal max-lexmin fairness vector $\boldsymbol{\phi}_f$ that indicates the maximum number of jobs that can be feasibly assigned and that leads to a max-lexmin fair allocation among all bidders. \end{definition}
+\begin{definition}[Max-min fair allocation (MMFA) problem] The objective of the max-min fair allocation problem is to find the optimal max-min fairness vector $\boldsymbol{\phi}_f$ that indicates the maximum number of jobs that can be assigned feasibly and that leads to a max-min fair allocation among all bidders. \end{definition}

-Given the output of the first-level optimization problem (MLMF), i.e., a max-lexmin fairness vector, we can search for the allocation that gives the desired fair allocation and that has the lowest total compensation.
+Given the output of the first-level optimization problem (MMFA), i.e., a max-min fairness vector, we search for the allocation that gives the desired fair allocation and that has the lowest total compensation.